-Wheat pasted murals are being installed around Coralville this June to celebrate the City’s “Rich History” and “Bright Future”.
+Wheat pasted murals have been installed around Coralville to celebrate the City’s “Rich History” and “Bright Future”.

 Rich History

-For Coralville’s 150th Anniversary we will be wheat pasting large images from Coralville’s Digital History Library onto seven buildings across Coralville in June.
+In celebration of Coralville’s 150th Anniversary large images from Coralville’s Digital History Library have been wheat pasted onto seven buildings around Coralville.

 Mural Locations